 1. Health Care Costs

 This is the big one.
 Whether I’m travelling or living my day to day life, I always wanted to be covered for any major health care costs.
-So a major focus for me when deciding on the best travel insurance for backpackers is to understand if I’m covered for any sudden medical expenses.
+So a major focus for me when deciding on the best travel insurance for backpacking Europe is to understand if I’m covered for any sudden medical expenses.

 There might also be certain types of trips where you don’t need comprehensive health care coverage.
 For example, as a European citizen, I have access to an EHIC card which allows me to receive health care in any other EU country when travelling that cannot wait until I get home.
 Whilst this isn’t a direct replacement for travel insurance, I’m generally comfortable with the level of protection that this provides me with, especially if I’m on a short city break rather than hiking through the mountains.